Understanding Freeze-Thaw Cycles

 - Heaving

-Heaving occurs when the ground beneath your foundation freezes and expands, pushing up against the foundation.
+Heaving occurs when the ground beneath your foundation freezes and expands, pushing against the foundation.
 This upward pressure can cause uneven floors, sticking doors and windows, and even visible bulges in your foundation walls.

 - Water Damage